julianchurchill/text-adventure/README.md

 - [STORY] Once you have all the ingredients you return to Lady Bella and use them all with her.
 Once the last is used "She says 'Wonderful, you have done very well, now leave me to my work I must concentrate.'
 The look on Lady Bella's face suddenly turns very dark as she assembles the ingredients and potion making paraphenalia and you wonder if it is simply concentration or something else.
 You turn to Lady Bella to ask if there was any reward for bringing her these items but before you can speak she scowls at you and shouts 'Get out!'.
 You back up towards the door as she puts the ingredients into a large mixing bowl and your senses are suddenly assailed by a hideous smell.
 'That doesn't smell like a love potion to me! ... that smells more like a death potion!'.
 Bella laughs mockingly 'Stupid boy, off course it's not a love potion, what a waste of an arc stone that would be, this is to get rid of my worthless husband.'
 You recoil, horrified at the realisation you have been used by this woman to help her achieve her evil goal.
 'But why?' you ask.
 'I can't stand him, he's an idiotic oaf.
 He gives me nothing and expects everything.
 I'm going to take all that is his and make him vanish from living memory.'"

 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size
-- [FEATURE] Let user change the font size on an options screen
-- [FEATURE] Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?
-  * Use the new Google games API to record this as a high score?

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [TECHNICAL FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100 - this needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.

-- [FEATURE-EDITOR] Update webapp editor to [de]serialise visibility and allow setting of visibility
-- [FEATURE-EDITOR] Update webapp editor to allow adding/deletion of on examine actions to items

-- [REFACTOR] Item interface is getting fat.
-Can 'use' and 'examine' be split off, perhaps Examinable, Usable?
-Is there any benefit?

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.

-- [IDEA] Add monsters, npcs
-- [IDEA] Add other verbs - attack, eat, drink, dance, take, drop, give, talk
+- [IDEA] Add other verbs - attack, eat, drink, dance, drop, give
 - [IDEA] Optional images to go with text?

 Done